kalopa/robobsd/README.md

 The *build_images.sh* script, running locally on the FreeBSD VM, will pull the */usr/src* tree from the FreeBSD SVN repository (with the tag *releng/12.1*).
-It will then run the *get_packages.sh* script to pull the various packages necessary for the image.
+It will then pull all of the required packages, ready for installation.
 Once that is complete, it will run the *nanobsd.sh* tool (provided with the FreeBSD source tools) to build three, fresh install images.